- About Us

 Using two complementary colors is a great way to create a dynamic room.
 Whether you go all out and paint your space in complementary colors or play it a little smaller like this living room, choosing complementary colors instantly makes any room look cohesive and beautiful.

 Since bathrooms have a very specific function and are some of the smallest rooms in a house, it’s important to choose color carefully.
-Since darker colors can make a room look even smaller and bright colors may feel too chaotic in such a small space, light colors and neutrals are best for the bathroom.
+Since darker colors can make a room look even smaller and bright colors may feel too chaotic in such a small space, light colors and neutrals are best for your bathroom color palette.
+Neutrals are classic and tend to be perenially trending bathroom colors.

-The kitchen might be one of the harder rooms to choose a color palette for.
+Choosing a kitchen color palette may be one of the harder choices throughout your home.
 It’s already a busy area, and too much color can make it feel even busier.
-If all-neutral kitchens aren’t your style, a good approach is choosing one bold color and a few neutrals to work with.
+If all-neutral kitchens aren’t your style, a good approach for kitchen color schemes is choosing one bold color and a few neutrals to work with.

 These green kitchen cabinets really stand out from the white subway tile walls and wooden ceiling beams.
-If you don’t want to commit to painting your cabinets, choose wallpaper or even a colored tile backsplash.
+If you don’t want to commit to painting your cabinets during a kitchen remodel, color schemes can be incorporated through a wallpaper or even a colored tile backsplash.